 Stressful events that are not an actual threat can also trigger the fight or flight response.
 For example, it is not uncommon for most people to experience abdominal pain when they are feeling nervous before speaking in front of a crowd.

 People who suffer with IBS might experience chronic pain or GI symptoms for years with no relief.
 Experiencing these chronic symptoms can impact the perception or view of what is happening.
 Over time, this distorted perception can worsen IBS symptoms.
 Below are two examples of distorted perceptions:

 • Catastrophizing: The belief that something is worse than it actually is, dwelling on the worst aspects of a situation and thinking that one is helpless.
 E.g., “My stomach pain ruins everything!”

 • Assuming the worst: Assuming we know the future and that the future is bleak.
 Sometimes it can be called mind-reading when we assume we know what others are thinking.
 E.g., “I passed gas in my exercise class, and now everyone thinks I’m gross.

 These are just two examples of negative stories people tell themselves that can worsen symptoms.
 It is best to create a more positive mindset and consider how many things you can do, even when not feeling 100%.
-Also remember, we are not mind readers- we don’t always know what other people are thinking and making assumptions about it doesn’t help.
+Also remember, people are not mind readers- they don’t always know what other people are thinking and making assumptions about it doesn’t help.
 Sometimes no one notices when we do something that we feel is obvious and embarrassing.

 - problem-focused/active coping: focus our attention on addressing the problem, sometimes through pros and cons lists or action plans.